garciadiego/Project/README.md

 Update1 - Segmentation algorithm is working.
 I generated a simple 600x450 jpg image with random symbols and numbers.
 The segment.py is able to identify each symbol.
 The segments are then saved to an pickle file.

 Update2- The Classifier finally ran using the dataset.
-The results were pretty bad, the loss went up and accuracy went down.
+The results were pretty bad, the loss went up and accuracy went down after 2500 steps.